missionmike/predictions-wiki/README.md

 ### What's the Purpose?

-Well, the goal is to track predictions made by high-level people of planet earth, and then hold them accountable to the public.
+Well, the goal is to track predictions made by people of planet earth, and then hold them accountable to the public.

 For a long time, people have made large, sweeping predictions over huge economic and world issues.